whisthq/whist/main-webserver/README.md

 To get an idea of what environment variables you might be missing, try running `git grep 'os\.getenv'` in the repository root.

+> **Tip:** Although we don't use [flake8](https://flake8.pycqa.org/en/latest/) in our CI pipeline, it can be a useful tool to use for development to detect unused and missing imports, as well as unussed and undefined variables.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python Black](https://github.com/psf/black) before making any PRs.
 We have [pre-commit hooks](https://pre-commit.com/) with Python Black support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Python Black.
 We may also add Pylint/flake8 in future, which enables import error checking.